grpc/proposal/A29-xds-tls-security.md

 For each language, the channel and server credentials have been extended to allow a gRPC channel and server to use xDS provided security configurations.
-A Xds- Channel or Server credentials also needs to be provided with something called a fallback credentials.
+A Xds- Channel or Server credentials also needs to be provided with a "fallback credentials".
 The fallback credentials is used in the following cases:

 - when xDS is not in use such as when the `xds:` scheme is not used on the client side